One often hilarious side effect of globalization is that product names and commercial Slogans

 - There is a town in Idaho in America called Nampa, which is similar to "nanpa", a commonly-used slang term in Japanese for the act of picking up a girl for a date, though it is often used to mean "soliciting a prostitute".

-- Here in Iceland, I rent my apartment from a company called "Fagmenn" (it means "Professionals").
-You can also go down to the mall and see signs outside Hagkaup advertizing "Krap" (like a slushee, krap means slush.
-And yeah, pretty much everyone here speaks enough English to get why all this would be amusing).
+- In Iceland there is an apartment rental company called "Fagmenn" (it means "Professionals").
+You can also go down to the mall and see signs outside Hagkaup advertizing "Krap" (like a slushee, krap means slush).

 - Of course, there's always Wackenhut, a security firm named after its founder, now G4S.